deeheber/koa-app/README.md

-# koa-single-resource-app
+# koa-server
 Thought I'd experiemnt with using a different framework aside from Express.
-This is a single resource application the uses Node, Koa, MongoDB, and Mongoose.
+This is a single resource API the uses Node, Koa, MongoDB, and Mongoose.

-**Note: Items in the app folder are in progress**

 ### Directions to use
 1. `npm install` from the command line